 - If you don’t have air-conditioning, visit a cool place like a library, shopping centre or cinema.

-- Figure out which room in your house is the coolest (this will often be on the ground floor on the south side).
+- Spend time in the coolest room in your house — this will often be on the ground floor on the south side.

 - Use your stove and oven as little as possible.

 - If you go outside, make sure to protect yourself from the sun.

 - Keep an eye on the weather forecast.

 Where to seek help

 - If you become very unwell, contact your doctor or go to the nearest hospital emergency department.
 If you think your symptoms are serious, call triple zero (000) and ask for an ambulance immediately.